laurencelundblade/t_cose/README.md

     make -f Makefile.psa

+or
+    cmake -S . -B build -DCRYPTO_PROVIDER=MbedTLS
+    cmake --build build

-If this doesn't work or you have Mbed TLS elsewhere edit the makefile.
+If this doesn't work or you have Mbed TLS elsewhere you may have to edit Makefile.xxx or pass path options to cmake.

 The specific things that Makefile.psa does is:
     * Links the crypto_adapters/t_cose_psa_crypto.o into libt_cose.a